sanju-2006/Module-5/Multiple Inheritance.md

 ---

 ### AIM
-To write a Python program to get the name, attendance, and ID of a student and check if they are eligible for the next module using multiple inheritance.
-If attendance > 80, the student is eligible; otherwise, not eligible.
+Write a Python program to get the name, attendance and Id of a student and check they are eligible for exam using multiple inheritance

+Note: attendance >75 eligible student else Not Eligible student

 ---